aaronchenwei/docker-compose-cookbook/README.md

 ## How to Use

-- Create a new directory and copy file `docker-compose.yml` (might together with other files).
+- Create a new directory and copy the file `docker-compose.yml`, along with any other necessary files.
-- Run `docker compose up -d`.
+- Execute command `docker compose up -d`.